-If the counter-party is a related party, disclose the previous transfer information References Purpose of Relationship Relationship for acquisition 1 Name of Name of Transaction Transaction Status of Counter- with the with the Date of determining and current company property date amount payment party Company Owner Company transfer Amount price condition Others The Buildings 2021.10.19 \$ 630,000 \$ 441,000 ECO None Not Not Not - Price to expand Company Technical applicable applicable applicable negotiation production Services Co., Ltd.
+If the counter-party is a related party, disclose the previous transfer information disclose e the previous t ransfer info ormation References Purpose of Relationship Relationship for acquisition Name of Name of Transaction Transaction Status of Counter- with the with the Date of determining and current company property date amount payment party Company Owner Company transfer Amount price condition Others The Buildings 2021.10.19 \$ 630,000 \$ 623,700 ECO None Not Not Not - Price To expand Company Technical applicable applicable applicable negotiation production Services Co., Ltd.

-- (vi) Disposal of individual real estate with amount exceeding the lower of \$300 million or 20% of the capital stock: None. - (vii) Related-party transactions for purchases and sales with amounts exceeding the lower of \$100 million or 20% of the capital stock: None. - (viii) Receivables from related parties with amounts exceeding the lower of \$100 million or 20% of the capital stock: None. - (ix) Trading in derivative instruments: None.

-(b) Information on investees:
+- (vi) Disposal of individual real estate with amount exceeding the lower of \$300 million or 20% of the capital stock: None. - (vii) Related-party transactions for purchases and sales with amounts exceeding the lower of \$100 million or 20% of the capital stock: None. - (viii) Receivables from related parties with amounts exceeding the lower of \$100 million or 20% of the capital stock: None. - (ix) Trading in derivative instruments: None. - (b) Information on investees:

-The following is the information on investees for the year ended December 31, 2022 (excluding information on investees in Mainland China):
+The following is the information on investees for the year ended December 31, 2024 (excluding information on investees in Mainland China):